vandi37/vanerrors/README.md

 fmt.Println(err.Error()) // "2006-01-02 15:04:05 level: 2, 500 readme error: here could be the error message, description: you can add more information here. the more - the better, cause: some cause error"
 ```

-If some value is false you can skip it, because go automatically sets bool parameters to false.
-If you skip one of the values it would be marked as false
+If some value is false, you can’t add it to the list, automatically it would be marked as false.

-So I've mentioned log settings.
-How to use it?:
+So, I've mentioned log settings.
+How to use them?

 ### LoggerOptions
 ```go